josemolinareyes/SDL-Tetris-Clone/Readme.md

 ---

-## 📜 License & Credits
+## 📜 Credits
-Original code (C) Copyright 1995, Vadim Antonov
+Original code (C) 1995, Vadim Antonov
 Port to RetroBSD (C) 2015, Serge Vakulenko
 Port to Windows (command line version) and SDL (C) 2025, José Molina Reyes Development assistance: DeepSeek-R1 AI (https://www.deepseek.com)

 If you have bug reports or want to contribute to this project, send me an email: josemolinareyes@riseup.net

+Tetris is a registered trademark of The Tetris Company, in no way this work is related to the owners of the intellectual property or wants to infringe on their copyright.